Emergency Critical Care

 Dr. Daly will use case examples to highlight current issues in beef calf and cow health.
 Up-to-date knowledge regarding respiratory disease in calves will be featured, as well as investigations of beef cow illness and death losses – with a special look at the influence of feeds and nutrition.

-Pre-Weaning BRD and other Calf Health Issues: Participants will be able to describe risk factors affecting the incidence of Bovine Respiratory Disease in pre-weaned beef calves, and list potential preventive measures.
+Pre-Weaning Bovine Respiratory Disease in Cow-Calf Herds: Participants will be able to describe risk factors affecting the incidence of Bovine Respiratory Disease in pre-weaned beef calves, and list potential preventive measures.
 Additionally, participants will be able to identify other important conditions affecting beef calves along with the factors affecting their incidence, treatment, and prevention.

 Beef Cow Death Loss and Illness – Nutrition and other Aspects: Case examples will be used to illustrate significant issues affecting death losses in beef cow herds during the grazing period.
 Participants will be able to identify important causes of mortality on pasture and list strategies to aid their diagnosis.